mindleap-io/python-client-starter/README.md

 License
 -------
-This Python client library is open source under the [MIT License](LICENSE).
+The Mindleap Starter Python Client library is open source under the [MIT License](LICENSE).